+6.3.1 During the Designated Period, a candidate for re-appointment as an International Race Officer shall:

+(a) have served in the following roles: Course Race Officer, Deputy Race Officer, Course Representative, Principal Race Officer or International Technical Official.

+Service in these roles must include at least the following events:

+(i) Principal Events:

+Four (4) principal events, including at least one (1) Level 1 (L1) event.

+(ii) Additional Events:

+Four (4) additional events, which may also include principal events.

+Role limitations:

+A maximum of one (1) of the four counted principal events may be included served as Deputy Race Officer.

+A maximum of four (4) of all counted events (principal and additional) may be ones in which the candidate served as Principal Race Officer.

-During the Designated Period, a candidate for re-appointment as an International Race Officer shall:have knowledge of matters affecting the safety of competitors in respect of race management;
+have knowledge of matters affecting the safety of competitors in respect of race management;

 served as the race officer responsible for the management of the races on the water (either Course Race Officer or Course Representative) at the following events: